Adam-T-Wright/test/README.md

 To get the source code for the project run:

 ```
-git clone https://github.com/Adam-T-Wright/test.git <your_directory>
+git clone https://github.com/Adam-T-Wright/test.git your_directory/
 ```

-where '<your_directory>' is the directory you wish to clone into.
+where 'your_directory/' is the directory you wish to clone into.
 Then move into this directory:

 ```